berkaybarisalgun/ShopmeEcommerce/README.md

 The project aims to develop an e-commerce website with various features and functionalities.
 The technologies used in this project include Java, Spring Boot, Hibernate, Thymeleaf, Bootstrap, jQuery, HTML, and RESTful Web services.

+## About Project

+The project is still under active development, and additional features and improvements are being made.
+You can contribute to the project by submitting bug reports, feature requests, or pull requests on the project's GitHub repository.
+The project's maintainers are actively reviewing and merging contributions from the community.

+Please note that this is a sample README file, and the actual setup and development process may vary based on your specific requirements and configurations.

 ## Project Overview

 The project consists of two main applications: the Admin application and the Shopping application.